ShinyRice/citpass/README.md

 For now, I've only thought of making it do five things,

-- Creating the file where passwords will be stored, which is hardcoded for now to $HOME/.local/share/citpass/passwords
+- Creating the folder where passwords are stored and corresponding index file, which is hardcoded for now to $HOME/.local/share/citpass

 - Adding passwords to this file.
 Each password will have metadata associated to it stored in the file too, with a format taken after KeePass, storing title, username, password, URL and notes about the service